Health Benefits of Bacteria in the Large Intestine

 Treating Crohn's Disease with a Fecal Transplant

 The use of fecal transplants for Crohn's disease hasn't been as well studied as their use for C. diff infections.
 Some individuals have reported dramatic relief from Crohn's disease after fecal transplantation, however.
 A small trial was conducted by Seattle Children's Hospital.
-Seven of nine children with the disease experienced a very significant benefit from a fecal transplant.
+Seven of nine children with the disease experienced a very significant benefit from a stool transplant.

 Gut Bacteria and Morbid Obesity